zarinplus/docs/README.md

 	}

 ## Callback
-This part of document is for bidders (Advertisers), When users complete your offer you should immediately inform us the conversion.
+This part of document is for bidders _(Advertisers)_, When users complete your offer you should immediately inform us a conversion happened.

 ### Setup Javascript Tag

-Easily just add this javascript tag in to your landing page.
+Easily put this this javascript to your landing page.

 #### Javascript Tag